m0rphius/PERFuzzer/README.md

 ---

 ## Disclaimers
-1. This tool executes arbitrary code in kernel space.
-Use with cuation.
+1. This tool executes arbitrary code in kernel space, use it with cuation.

 2. Root access is required.